Trace India’s Intangible Cultural Heritage listed by UNESCO

 India is the land of diverse cultures.
 Paying tribute to this legacy, UNESCO has inscribed a list of Intangible Cultural Heritage that does not limit itself to monuments, collections of objects or a particular places; it also includes traditions that have been passed through generations as a way of life.
 UNESCO Intangible cultural heritage in India include performing arts, festive events, social practices, rituals, oral traditions, knowledge, practices and particular skills to produce traditional crafts.

-In the face of changing times, the intangible cultural heritage is being lost.
+In changing times, the intangible cultural heritage is being lost.
 To preserve this vast wealth, UNESCO lists these cultural practices.
 Indian has a total of 13 such representative ones in the list of the Intangible cultural heritage of Humanity

 Here is a list of the proud testimonials to the rich, diverse and unique cultural past.

-Kumbh Mela is reputed as “the world’s most massive act of faith.”
+The holy Kumbh Melais reputed as “the world’s most massive act of faith.”
 Now, the UNESCO has recognized the spiritual festival as an “intangible cultural heritage of humanity” in 2017.
 Kumbh Mela plays a central spiritual role in the country.
 The event summarizes the science of astronomy, astrology, spirituality, ritualistic traditions, and social and cultural customs and practices, making it extremely rich in knowledge.

 Every 12 years, devotees gather at either of the four locations—Haridwar, Allahabad, Nashik-Trimbakeshwar, and Ujjain Simhastha—to bathe in the holy waters of River Ganga, Triveni Sangam (confluence of Ganga, Yamuna and Saraswati), River Godavari and Kshipra River respectively.
 The ritual bath is said to free from past sins (karma), thereby becoming eligible for liberation from the cycle of birth and death.